zhossain-info/json-assertion/README.md

 Validates the number element is in float or decimal precision range (inclusive)

 `@arrContainsAt(index, alternatives...)
 Scope: Parent`
-Validates that one alternative is matched with the array element on index
+Validates that one alternative values is matched with the array element on index

 `@arrElementOf(element, alternatives...)
 Scope: Parent`
 Validates that the element is matched with one of alternative indexes of array